-2 One can have a good vision of the state of the art with the proceedings of the most recent conferences MICCAI'2006 (Medical Image Computing and Computer Assisted Intervention) or ISBI'2006 (Int.
-Symp. on Biomedical Imaging) as well as from the most recent issues of journals like IEEE Trans. on Medical Imaging or Medical Image Analysis (Elsevier)
+2 One can gain a good understanding of the state of the art from the proceedings of the most recent conferences MICCAI'2006 (Medical Image Computing and Computer Assisted Intervention) or ISBI'2006 (Int.
+Symp. on Biomedical Imaging) as well as from the most recent issues of journals like IEEE Trans. on Medical Imaging or Medical Image Analysis (Elsevier).